druck13/fanshim-python/README.md

 # My attempts to modify to run Fan only as fast as needed

 ## December 6th 1200hrs
-(1) Modified __init__.py so that when command given ti run fan it should run at 70% speed instead of 100%.
+(1) Modified __init__.py so that when command given to run fan it should run at 70% speed instead of 100%.
 Extensive test have shown that the cooling effect is very similar at a slower speed and yet the fan is much quieter.
+Then added a tmux_start.py command that can be usd to run in a tmux session.
 Next will try installing and see what happens.

 # Fan Shim for Raspberry Pi